usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 Language in the committee reports indicates that Congress intended to reach insurance practices by prohibiting differential treatment of individuals with disabilities in insurance offered by public accommodations unless the differences are justified. &quot;Under the ADA, a person with a disability cannot be denied insurance or be subject to different terms or conditions of insurance based on disability alone, if the disability does not pose increased risks" (Senate report at 84; Education and Labor report at 136).
 Section 501(c) (1) of the Act was intended to emphasize that &quot;insurers may continue to sell to and underwrite individuals applying for life, health, or other insurance on an individually underwritten basis, or to service such insurance products, *so long as the standards used are based on sound actuarial data and not on speculation*" (Judiciary report at 70 (emphasis added); *See* also Senate report at 85; Education and Labor report at 137).

 The committee reports indicate that underwriting and classification of risks must be &quot;based on sound actuarial principles or be related to actual or reasonably anticipated experience" (see, *e.g.*, Judiciary report at 71).
-Moreover, &quot;while a plan which limits certain kinds of coverage based on classification of risk would be allowed***, the plan may not refuse to insure, or refuse to continue to insure, or limit the amount, extent, or kind of coverage available to an individual, or charge a different rate for the same coverage solely because of a physical or mental impairment, except where the refusal, limitation, or rate differential is based on sound actuarial principles or is related to actual or reasonably anticipated experience" (Senate report at 85; Education and Labor report at 136 - 37; Judiciary report at 71).
+Moreover, &quot;while a plan which limits certain kinds of coverage based on classification of risk would be allowed, the plan may not refuse to insure, or refuse to continue to insure, or limit the amount, extent, or kind of coverage available to an individual, or charge a different rate for the same coverage solely because of a physical or mental impairment, except where the refusal, limitation, or rate differential is based on sound actuarial principles or is related to actual or reasonably anticipated experience" (Senate report at 85; Education and Labor report at 136 - 37; Judiciary report at 71).
 The ADA, therefore, does not prohibit use of legitimate actuarial considerations to justify differential treatment of individuals with disabilities in insurance.

 The committee reports provide some guidance on how nondiscrimination principles in the disability rights area relate to insurance practices.
 For example, a person who is blind may not be denied coverage based on blindness independent of actuarial risk classification.
 With respect to group health insurance coverage, an individual with a pre-existing condition may be denied coverage for that condition for the period specified in the policy, but cannot be denied coverage for illness or injuries unrelated to the pre-existing condition.
 Also, a public accommodation may offer insurance policies that limit coverage for certain procedures or treatments, but may not entirely deny coverage to a person with a disability.